Home Flight manual By tags Ramblings Colophon RSS

 Files all the way down

-Files are a fairly common in the world of computing, and even more so across Unix-like operating systems, where everything is a file (descriptor).
+Files are a fairly common in the world of computing, and even more so across Unix-like operating systems, where (famously) everything is a file (descriptor).

 That is it, no mystery, nothing special.
-We can now appreciate how silly cat file | grep is: reading from a file isn't any different from reading from the standard input.
-Your tool only has to support being specified which file to read from, and you only need to RTFM:
+We can now appreciate how silly cat file | grep is: reading from a file isn't any different from reading from the standard input—the standard input is a file (in this context).

 man grep | head